riccardoaran/docs/modelling/steps/step_1.md

 ## Break Down the Problem into Subdomains
 **Based on the description, what distinct areas of concern can be identified?**

-- Energy Production Monitoring: Need to know how much energy is being produced (solar, wind, etc.).
+- **Energy Production Monitoring**: Need to know how much energy is being produced (solar, wind, etc.).
-- Energy Storage Monitoring: Need to know the state of charge of batteries.
+- **Energy Storage Monitoring**: Need to know the state of charge of batteries.
-- Energy Consumption Monitoring: Need to know how much energy the rest of the system (house, facility) is using.
+- **Energy Consumption Monitoring**: Need to know how much energy the rest of the system (house, facility) is using.
-- Bitcoin Mining Control: Need to turn miners on/off, maybe adjust power (though the text mainly mentions on/off).
+- **Bitcoin Mining Control**: Need to turn miners on/off, maybe adjust power (though the text mainly mentions on/off).
-- Mining Performance/Profitability: Users will care about how much Bitcoin they are earning.
+- **Mining Performance/Profitability**: Users will care about how much Bitcoin they are earning.
-- Automation/Decision Logic: The rules for *when* to mine based on energy data and forecasts.
+- **Automation/Decision Logic**: The rules for *when* to mine based on energy data and forecasts.
-- Heat Management: Using the byproduct heat.
+- **Heat Management**: Using the byproduct heat.
-- User Interface/Configuration: How users interact with the system.
+- **User Interface/Configuration**: How users interact with the system.
-- External Data Integration: Solar forecasts, maybe grid prices (though not explicitly mentioned for *control*).
+- **External Data Integration**: Solar forecasts, maybe grid prices (though not explicitly mentioned for *control*).
-- Device Management: Managing the physical miners (ASICs) and potentially other connected devices (smart plugs, sensors).
+- **Device Management**: Managing the physical miners (ASICs) and potentially other connected devices (smart plugs, sensors).
-- Home Energy Loads Forecasting: Provide forcasts for domestic energy loads.
+- **Home Energy Loads Forecasting**: Provide forcasts for domestic energy loads.

 ## Categorize Subdomains

-- **Core:** The *automation/decision logic* is central.
+- 🟢​ **Core:** The *automation/decision logic* is central.
 This is where the unique value proposition lies – making smart decisions about *when* to mine based on energy conditions.
 Let's call this Energy Optimization & Mining Automation.
-- **Supporting:** These domains are necessary for the core domain to function but aren't the primary differentiator.
+- 🟣 **Supporting:** These domains are necessary for the core domain to function but aren't the primary differentiator.
-    - Energy System Monitoring: Needs to provide data (production, storage, consumption) to the core domain.
+    - **Energy System Monitoring**: Needs to provide data (production, storage, consumption) to the core domain.
 It doesn't *decide* anything, just reports.
-    - Mining Device Management: Needs to execute the commands from the core domain (turn on/off) and maybe report miner status.
+    - **Mining Device Management**: Needs to execute the commands from the core domain (turn on/off) and maybe report miner status.
 It doesn't *decide* when to turn on/off.
-    - Heat Management: Mentioned as a benefit, but the *automation* focus is on energy surplus, not primarily heat demand (though it could be a factor later).
+    - **Heat Management**: Mentioned as a benefit, but the *automation* focus is on energy surplus, not primarily heat demand (though it could be a factor later).
 Let's keep it as supporting for now.
-    - Mining Performance Tracking: Important for the user, but the core *automation* doesn't strictly depend on real-time profitability calculations (though it could influence user *goals*).
+    - **Mining Performance Tracking**: Important for the user, but the core *automation* doesn't strictly depend on real-time profitability calculations (though it could influence user *goals*).
 Let's make it supporting.
-    - Home Energy Monitoring: Needs to provide data (estimate consumptions, times) of the home energy loads (washing machine, dishwasher, boiler) to the core domain.
-Not strictly necessary, but let's keep it as supporting for now.
+    - **Home Energy Monitoring**: Needs to provide data (estimate consumptions, times) of the home energy loads (washing machine, dishwasher, boiler) to the core domain.
+It can be a **core subdomain** (thanks to [this post](https://vladikk.com/2018/01/26/revisiting-the-basics-of-ddd/)), but let's keep it as supporting for now.
-- **Generic:** These are common problems solved elsewhere, not specific to this domain.
+- ⚫ **Generic:** These are common problems solved elsewhere, not specific to this domain.
-    - User Configuration: Standard user accounts, settings, etc.
+    - **User Configuration**: Standard user accounts, settings, etc.
-    - External Data Integration (e.g., Weather/Solar Forecast): Getting data from external services.
+    - **External Data Integration** (e.g., Weather/Solar Forecast): Getting data from external services.
-    - Notification System: Informing users about events.
+    - **Notification System**: Informing users about events.

 ## Refine Subdomain Names and Boundaries

-- Energy Optimization & Mining Automation (Core): Seems good.
+- 🟢​ **Energy Optimization & Mining Automation** (Core): Seems good.
 Captures the intelligence.
-- Energy System Monitoring (Supporting): Good.
+- 🟣 **Energy System Monitoring** (Supporting): Good.
 Focuses on data acquisition from the energy plant (production, storage, consumption).
-- Mining Device Management (Supporting): Good.
+- 🟣 **Mining Device Management** (Supporting): Good.
 Focuses on controlling and possibly monitoring the state of the ASIC miners.
-- Heat Utilization (Supporting): Refined name.
+- 🟣 **Heat Utilization** (Supporting): Refined name.
 Could become more core if heat *demand* starts driving mining decisions, but based on the actual needs, it's primarily about *using* the byproduct.
-- Mining Performance Analysis (Supporting): Better name.
+- 🟣 **Mining Performance Analysis** (Supporting): Better name.
 Focuses on reporting earnings, hash rates, etc.
-- Home Consumption Analytics (Supporting): Better name.
+- 🟣 **Home Consumption Analytics** (Supporting): Better name.
 Focuses on home energy loads forcasts.
-- User Configuration & Interaction (Generic/Supporting): Handles user settings, goals, and UI presentation.
+- 🟣⚫ **User Configuration & Interaction** (Supporting/Generic): Handles user settings, goals, and UI presentation.
 Let's treat it as Supporting as it presents data from other domains and takes user input that influences the Core domain.
-- External Integrations (Generic/Supporting): For forecasts, potentially grid data, pool connections.
+- 🟣⚫ **External Integrations** (Supporting/Generic): For forecasts, potentially grid data, pool connections.

 ![Domain and Subdomains Map](../../images/domain-and-subdomains.png)